 Is it possible to change the behaviour of Pete the Promiser?
 You know Pete.
 He’s the guy that tells you he’ll get the job done by a certain deadline but never does.
 He doesn’t warn you that he’s going to be late.
 He doesn’t even realize he didn’t do it until you ask him for it.
 And when you do, he’s got an excuse.
 If you point out that the excuse is unacceptable, he’ll either get angry at you (the best defence is a good offence) or he’ll take full responsibility and say, “Yes, my bad.
 I’m so sorry.”
 Then he’ll turn around and do the same darn thing next week.

 When confronted with this situation many managers believe they either have to live with it or replace him.
-But it is possible to alter his behaviour by engaging him in an Upfront Contract.
+But it’s possible to alter his behaviour by engaging him in an Upfront Contract.
 An upfront contract is an agreement between two or more parties to behave in a certain way, given certain conditions.
-This is not a legal term; rather, it’s based on the assumption that most people are honest, hardworking and trying to do their best.
+This is not a legal term; rather, it’s based on the assumption that most people are honest, hardworking, and trying to do their best.
 If they agree to do something, they’ll do it if they understand the importance.

 We’re All Adults Here